 Taste Project is partnering with the City of Arlington to replicate our Taste Community Restaurant program in Fort Worth at 200 N. Cooper Street in Arlington.
 Our programs in Arlington will include pay-what-you-can meal service, culinary job training, and farm and garden activities.

-Our organization is designed to feed, educate, and serve Tarrant County’s food insecure residents, who make up 13% of the county’s population.
-Since opening in 2017, more than 125,000 people have dined at our initial location in Fort Worth.
+Taste Project works to feed, educate, and serve Tarrant County’s food insecure residents, who make up 13% of the county’s population.
+Since opening in 2017, more than 200,000 people have dined at our initial location in Fort Worth.

 We provide healthy, high-quality meals made from seasonal ingredients from the surrounding area.
 Our menu has no prices.
 Guests can simply: